 The Board of Directors is directly responsible for the implementation of the remuneration policy of the Chief Executive Officer and the other Executive Directors for the position they hold in MFE.
+The individual remuneration of Executive Directors, in accordance with the Remuneration Policy, is determined by the Board of Directors in the absence of the Executive Directors.
 The CEO and the Central Human Resources, Operations, Technologies and Procurement Department oversee the application of the Remuneration Policy of the Executive Directors.

-The authority to establish remuneration for Non-Executive Directors is vested in the Shareholders' Meeting.
+The authority to establish remuneration for Non-Executive Directors is vested in the Shareholders' Meeting on the basis of the proposal of the Remuneration Committee.